kyleruane/kyleruane.github.io/_posts/2016-08-26-flashback-friday-margarita-shack.md

 ![Margarita Shack Detail]({{site.project_img_path}}flashback/margarita_shack_slider.jpg)

 <br>
 Online shop design for proprietors of a margarita mix.
-This one was heavy on the graphics, complete with a pretty tricky repeating board/paper texture background tile.
+This one was super heavy on the graphics, complete with a pretty tricky repeating board background tile.
 It worked though as the goal was to convey the whole beach vacation feeling to potential customers.
 Done in 2008.